 - 1. All new development, uses or activities within the shoreline area shall be located and designed to prevent or minimize the need for bank stabilization and flood protection works. - 2.
-Where allowed, bank stabilization or protection works shall contemplate and provide for the long term, multiple-use of shoreline resources and public access to public shorelines. - 3.
-Permitted and Shoreline Conditional Use requirements for bulkheads and revetments, are specified under the headings below.
-All other forms of shoreline modification must be approved as a Shoreline Conditional Use within all of the shoreline environments. - 4.
-All shoreline stabilization proposals require a geotechnical analysis. - 5.
+Permitted and Shoreline Conditional Use requirements for bulkheads and revetments are specified under the headings below.
+All other forms of shoreline modification must be approved as a Shoreline Conditional Use within all shoreline environments. - 3.
+All shoreline stabilization proposals require a geotechnical analysis. - 4.
 All shoreline development and activity shall be located, designed, constructed, and managed in a manner that mitigates impacts to the environment.
-The preferred mitigation sequence (avoid, minimize, mitigate, compensate) shall follow that listed in WAC 173-26-201 (2)(e).
+The preferred mitigation sequence (avoid, minimize, mitigate, compensate) shall follow that listed in WAC 173-26-201 (2)(e). - 5.
+New nonwater-dependent development, including single-family residences, that includes structural shoreline stabilization shall not be allowed unless all of the conditions below apply, otherwise new stabilization measures are limited to protecting only existing developments:

-- 6. New nonwater-dependent development, including single-family residences, that includes structural shoreline stabilization shall not be allowed unless all of the conditions below apply, otherwise new stabilization measures are limited to protecting only existing developments: - a.
+- a.
 The need to protect the development from destruction due to erosion caused by natural processes, such as currents and waves, is demonstrated through a geotechnical/hydro-geological report prepared by a City-approved qualified professional. - b.
-The erosion is not being caused by upland conditions, such as the loss of vegetation and drainage. - c.
-There will be no net loss of shoreline ecological functions or impacts to adjacent or down current properties. - d.
+The erosion is not caused by upland conditions, such as the loss of vegetation and/or drainage issues. - c.
+There will be no net loss of shoreline ecological functions or impacts to adjacent or downcurrent properties. - d.
 Nonstructural measures, such as placing the development further from the shoreline, planting vegetation, or installing on-site drainage improvements and soft structural solutions such as bioengineering, are not feasible or not sufficient. - e.
 The structure will not cause impacts to the functions and values of critical areas or properly functioning conditions for proposed, threatened, and endangered species. - f.
-Other mitigation/restoration measures are included in the proposal.
-7. Upon project completion, all disturbed shoreline areas shall be restored to as near pre-project configuration as possible and replanted with appropriate vegetation.
-All losses in riparian vegetation or wildlife habitat shall be mitigated at a ratio of 1:1.25 (habitat lost to habitat replaced). - Shoreline stabilization and flood protection works are prohibited in wetlands and on point and channel bars.
-They are also prohibited in salmon or trout spawning areas. - 9.
-Developments shall not reduce the volume and storage capacity of streams and adjacent wetlands or flood plains. - 10.
+Other mitigation/restoration measures are included in the proposal. - 6.
+Upon project completion, all disturbed shoreline areas shall be restored to as near pre-project configuration as possible and replanted with appropriate vegetation.
+All losses in riparian vegetation or wildlife habitat shall be mitigated at a ratio of 1:1.25 (habitat lost to habitat replaced). - 7.
+Shoreline stabilization and flood protection works are prohibited in wetlands and on point and channel bars.
+They are also prohibited in fish spawning areas. - 8.
+Developments shall not reduce the volume and storage capacity of streams and adjacent wetlands or flood plains. - 9.
 Use of refuse for the stabilization of shorelines is prohibited.